COMPASS Test for Nursing Courses

-The test duration is not fixed for the COMPASS test for nursing.
-Candidates can finish the test at their own pace, being under no time restrictions, and getting ample to time think and arrive at their answers.
+The test duration is not fixed.
+Candidates can finish the test at their own pace, being under no time restrictions, and getting ample time to think and arrive at their answers.
 In addition, as the test does not have any pass and fail criteria, candidates may even guess their answers.
 There is no negative scoring involved.

-How is the COMPASS Test Important Nursing Studies?
+How is the COMPASS Test Important for Nursing Studies?

-Though there may be variances in the test content and the minimum score requirements for each individual institution, the COMPASS test for nursing can play a vital role in the placement decision making of colleges.
+Though there may be variances in the test content and the minimum score requirements for each individual institution, this test can play a vital role in the placement decision making of colleges.
 Taking a COMPASS test for nursing is important because:

-- At many colleges, the COMPASS test is a nursing application screening requirement and it is a must that all applicants take it (http://new.shoreline.edu/nursing/).
+- In many colleges, the COMPASS test is a nursing application screening requirement and it is a must that all applicants take it (http://new.shoreline.edu/nursing/).

-- The COMPASS test results provide colleges with a clear view of your abilities and skills in required areas of Math, Reading, and Writing as required for completing the nursing program.
+- The results provide colleges with a clear view of your abilities and skills in required areas of Math, Reading, and Writing as required for completing the nursing program.

 Thus, like for many other entry level college programs, taking a COMPASS test may be critical for the nursing courses also (depending on where you plan to join).
-You may, therefore, include COMPASS preparation in your agenda, if planning to join a nursing course .
+You may, therefore, include preparation for this test in your agenda, if planning to join a nursing course .

 Terms and Conditions